 Navigating the barriers to retail innovation

-The promise of cloud-based, sustainable Living Systems for retailers is huge—so why aren’t more retailers embracing them?
+The promise of cloud-based, sustainable transformative technology for retailers is huge—so why aren’t more retailers embracing them?

 The biggest issue is the scale and debt of old technology.
 But this doesn’t have to be an obstacle—there are proven approaches, such as Accenture’s Technology Debt Model, that can help retailers address modernization in a way that funds the move to the cloud.

-Creating Living Systems via the cloud is a technology play first, but in reality, the technology part is easy.
-The hard part is realigning mindsets to fully leverage the cloud and all that it offers.
+Harnessing the cloud continuum for technology-powered innovation creates new opportunities.
+Realigning mindsets to fully leverage the cloud is required.
 This is a step-change in how a retailer thinks about its business and how it adopts, integrates and uses new technologies to unlock trapped value.

 Here are five key levers that influence success.